 Your guest list should consist of:

-Your friends’ friends: Be sure to ask your friends to invite their friends in the event as well!
-That way, your event is seen across multiple social circles and you have a higher possibility of people that you do not know directly donating to your GoFundMe.
+Your acquaintances: Be sure to ask your friends to invite their friends in the event as well!
+That way, your event is seen across multiple social circles, and you have a higher possibility of people that you do not know donating directly to your GoFundMe.

-Pro tip: There is not an option to invite all of your Facebook friends and that is okay!
+Pro tip: There is not an option to invite all of your Facebook friends, and that is ok!
 People feel more included in events when they see your personal invitation, and a hand picked guest list.
-Remember, people are more likely to donate when they feel like you are personally contacting them because you want their support.
+Remember, people are more likely to donate when they feel like you are personally asking them for their support.

 The key to a successful GoFundMe Facebook Event is sharing the “why” behind your event, and a summary of what you are raising money for.
 To see an example, click here.